nickbec10/cisco-config-generator/README.md

 CSV Based Config Generator
 ==============

-This repository contains a simple configuration generator using python and Jinja2.
+This repository contains a simple Cisco configuration generator using python and jinja2.
 This one take in a CSV parameter file but could esily be modified to use JSON.

 Installation